 This algorithm will quickly converge on the greatest common divisor since the residue r tends diminish rapidly.
 However, divisions are relatively expensive operations to perform and should ideally be avoided.
 There is another approach based on a similar relationship of greatest common divisors.
 The faster approach is based on the observation that if k divides both a and b it will also divide a-b.
-In particular, we would like a-b to decrease in magnitude which implies that $b \ge a$ .
+In particular, we would like a-b to decrease in magnitude which implies that $b \ge a$.

-Algorithm Greatest Common Divisor (II).
-Input .
-Two positive integers $a$ and $b$ greater than zero.
-Output .
-The greatest common divisor $(a, b)$ .
-While (b &gt; 0) do 1.1 Swap a and b such that a is the smallest of the two.
-1.2 b ← b - a Return(a).
+0 Greatest Common Divisor (II). wo positive integers a and b greater than zero.
+Output.
+The greatest common divisor (a, b) . · · · 1.
+While b > 0) do (b > 0) do p a and b such that a is the smallest of the two. p a and b such that a is the smallest of the two.